 Paving the way for driverless vehicles

 The team plays a significant role in the driverless vehicle consortium - UK Autodrive.
 The aim of the project is to establish the UK as a global hub for the development of autonomous vehicle technologies and to integrate driverless vehicles into urban environments.

 UK Autodrive carries out cutting edge research which will provide insights for vehicle manufacturers, cities, commercial operators, legislators and insurers to develop the legal framework for the roll-out of autonomous mobility.
 The consortium is delivering a programme of feasibility studies and practical demonstrations in Milton Keynes and Coventry.

 As the only lawyers in the consortium, the team is contributing to the thinking on societal and legal issues around the development of autonomous vehicles by developing a series of white papers.
-The first two in the series, covering data protection and the moral algorithm of driverless vehicles, have already been released.
+The first three in the series, covering data protection, the moral algorithm and cyber security in driverless vehicles, have already been released.
 Future white papers will discuss changes to the infrastructure and social aspects of driverless vehicles.

 The other partners in the 'UK Autodrive' consortium are Arup, Milton Keynes Council, Coventry Council, Jaguar Land Rover, Ford Motor Company, Tata Motors European Technical Centre, RDM Group, MIRA, Thales (UK), AXA, the Transport Systems Catapult, the University of Oxford, University of Cambridge, and the Open University.

 Immersed in your sector